What is Django Admin and what is it used for?

 admin.site.register(Comment, CategoryAdmin)

-Define columns for lists
+Defining columns for listings

 # Register your models here.